What Are the Education Requirements for a Hotel Management Career?

 Significant work experience is usually required for a position as a hotel manager.
 You'll find many hotel management programs have internship or work opportunities.
 If offered, you'll want to participate in such an internship program in order to gain some firsthand experience.

 Job Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) reported that lodging managers are expected to see little or no change in employment over the 2012-2022 decade (www.bls.gov).
-Only a growth of one percent is projected during that period.
+The U.S. Bureau of Labor Statistics (BLS) reported that employment of lodging managers is expected to grow 8% over the 2014-2024 decade (www.bls.gov), which is average.
 Despite an increase in tourism and travel, lodging businesses are looking to cut expenses and streamline operations.
 As a result, you'll find that hotels are increasingly using only one manager per location.
-Your best chances for employment are with full-service hotels like casinos and resorts will generate more job opportunities.
+However, larger casinos and resorts will generate more job opportunities.
 In addition, the BLS notes that bachelor's degree holders might find more opportunities.

 The BLS noted that lodging managers had a median annual income of $53,390 in May 2018.
 The top ten percent of earners made $102,410 or more annually, while the bottom ten percent of earners made $30,860 or less annually.
 Most of the employment was in the traveler accommodation industry, and workers in that area earned an average of $61,690 in May 2018.